m2gi-kacelsa/myriad-test/README.md

 4. Launch project in the IDE

-### Run tests

-Run in IDE by clicking in class tests

 ### Test the API with Postman

 After installing Postman, we can test the API, once the application in successfully